arpit-528/Library-Management-system/README.md

 # Library-Management-system
-This is the basic library management which will allow you to pre-rent books sitting at home.
+This is the basic library management system (made with C language) which can magane borrowings of books from college library.